Procter & Gamble (P&G) Five Forces Analysis & Recommendations

 5. Threat of new entrants or new entry: Moderate force

 Recommendations.
 Procter & Gamble needs to improve its competitive advantage.
 One recommendation is to increase the company’s online presence.
 This step addresses the external factors responsible for the strong intensity of competitive rivalry determined in this Five Forces analysis of Procter & Gamble.
 For example, expanding P&G Shop’s operations to more countries could improve sales revenues and increase the company’s competitiveness in the global consumer goods market.
-Moreover, a stronger online presence can address the company’s limited online visibility.
+Another recommendation based on this Five Forces analysis is to strengthen the company’s online presence and improve the online visibility of its consumer goods brands.
 As shown in the SWOT analysis of The Procter & Gamble Company, the online market presents growth opportunities.
 In addition, it is recommended that the company invest more in technologies to improve efficiencies.
 Such efficiencies can add to Procter & Gamble’s competitive advantages.
 These actions can bolster the company’s ability to withstand competition.
 Also, based on this Five Forces analysis of Procter & Gamble, another recommendation is to expand the organization’s distribution network.
 A more extensive distribution network can address potential new entrants in the industry environment.
 The expansion can also support Procter & Gamble’s further growth in the global consumer goods market.

 Competitive Rivalry or Competition (Strong Force)